 Major Sikh bodies, including the Shiromani Gurudwara Prabandhak Committee will send messages throughout Punjab inviting all Gurdwaras to participate.
 Celebrations will also take place at Anandpur Sahib and hundreds of schools throughout Punjab.

-This is the third annual celebration planned by EcoSikh, an organization that was created as the Sikh community’s contribution to the Alliance of Religions and Conservation (ARC) and the United Nations Development Programme’s (UNDP) Plans for Generational Change project.
+This is the fourth annual celebration planned by EcoSikh, an organization that was created as the Sikh community’s contribution to the 2009 Plans for Generational Change project, initiated by the Alliance of Religions and Conservation (ARC) with the United Nations Development Programme (UNDP) .
 The project works with the major world religions on long-term plans to improve their relationship with the environment.

-Gurdwaras and organizations that participate will also receive a compilation of selected shabads on the environment along with the Sikh Environment Day (Vatavaran Diwas) toolkit so that they can participate fully and actively in the March 14th celebrations.
-Participating Gurdwaras encouraged to register as early as possible through an online form on the EcoSikh website.
+Gurdwaras and other participating bodies and organizations will also receive a compilation of selected shabads on the environment along with the Sikh Environment Day (Vatavaran Diwas) toolkit so that they can participate fully and actively in the March 14th celebrations.
+Everyone is encouraged to register as early as possible through an online form on the EcoSikh website.

 Other useful links for SED-2013 at EcoSikh: